CGCooke/Blog/_posts/2021-01-03-Number-Extraction-With-Tesseract.md

     return(frame)
 ```

-Now let's preprocess the frame, by
+Now let's preprocess the frame, by:

-1. Cropping the image down so that it only contain the number.
+1. Cropping the image down so that it only contains the number.
 2. Resizing the image so that it's larger.
 3. Converting the image to grayscale, and then inverting.